emqx/emqx-docs/en_US/messaging/mqtt-will-message.md

 :::

-## Publish Will Message with MQTTX Client
+## Publish Will Message with MQTTX Desktop

-1. Start the MQTTX Client.
-Click the **New Connection** to create an MQTT connection named `Demo`.
+1. Start EMQX and MQTTX Desktop.
+Click the **New Connection** to create a client connection as a publisher.

+   - Enter `Demo` in the **Name** field.
-   - The localhost `127.0.0.1` is used as an example in this demonstration.
+   - Enter the localhost `127.0.0.1` in **Host** to use as an example in this demonstration.
+   - Leave other settings as default and click **Connect**.

    ::: tip

-   For detailed instructions on creating an MQTT connection, see [MQTTX Client](./publish-and-subscribe.md).
+   More detailed instructions on creating an MQTT connection are introduced in [MQTTX Desktop](./publish-and-subscribe.md#mqttx-desktop).

    :::